whennemuth/kuali-cloudformation/kuali_jenkins/documentation/jobs/kuali-build/job.md

 - LEGACY_DEPLOY: "None"
 - GIT_REF_TYPE: "Branch"
 - GIT_REF: "myfeature"
+- Accept all other defaults

 **Feature build and dual deploy**

-*"I have committed more new code to my feature branch "myfeature" in git, and I want to build and deploy the changes to my own test landscape AND to the staging landscape in the legacy account"*:
+*"I have committed more new code to my feature branch "myfeature" in git, and I want to build and deploy the changes to my own test landscape AND to the staging landscape in the legacy aws account"*:

 ![](scenario2.png)